mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     5.     image.append(self.Group.msm(coefficients, elements))
     6. return image

-### Statements for the preimage of a group morphism
+### Statements for linear relations

-The object `GroupMorphismPreimage` has two attributes: a morphism `morphism`, which will be defined in {{morphism}}, and `image`, the morphism image of which the prover wants to show the pre-image of.
+The object `LinearRelation` has two attributes: a linear map `linear_map`, which will be defined in {{linear-map}}, and `image`, the linear map image of which the prover wants to show the pre-image of.

-class GroupMorphismPreimage:
+class LinearRelation:
         Domain = group.ScalarField
         Image = group.Group

-        morphism = Morphism
+        linear_map = LinearMap
         image = list[group.Group]

     def allocate_scalars(self, n: int) -> list[int]